Prutserdt/dotfiles/README.md

 ----
 ----
 ----
-## To do list :smirk:, potentially :tada:
+## To do list :smirk:, potentially :tada::boom::sunglasses:

 ### Automatically login to GitHub
 I cannot get this to work so far.
 I. MUST.
 BE.
 STUPID. :man_facepalming: :boom: